 Not only does dietary fiber alleviate constipation, but it is also a beneficial part of a weight loss regime.
 As fiber passes through the digestive system, it absorbs water and swells like a sponge1.
 Since the fiber is so filling, it decreases appetite, causing us to eat less.
 Weight loss is further enhanced because the calories locked in the fiber cannot be released by human digestion1.

-To learn more, click here to read my post, “Fiber Facts and Net Carbs“.
+To learn more about Net Carbs, click here to read my post, “Fiber Facts and Net Carbs“.

 7. Dry Roasted Edamame